PhD Program Requirements (old system)

 Five faculty members serve on the Qualifying Exam: the three members of the committee plus another faculty member from the department and one faculty member from outside the department.
 Students doing a designated emphasis (DE) must include one faculty member affiliated with the DE on their three-person dissertation committee.

-By the end of the second week of the quarter that the student intends to take the Qualifying Exam, graduate students must submit (1) the “Qualifying Exam Information” form, (2) Prospectus sign off sheet (signed by all 3 members of the committee) and (3) the Prospectus and Reading list.
+By the end of the second week of the quarter that the student intends to take the Qualifying Exam, graduate students must file and submit (1) the “Qualifying Examination Application” form to Graduate Studies, (2) Prospectus sign off sheet (signed by all 3 members of the committee) and (3) the Prospectus and Reading list.
 (If a student is taking the Qualifying Exam early in the quarter, they must remember to submit these documents at last 8 weeks before the exam.)

 The bibliography of the prospectus will normally overlap substantially with the Qualifying Exam reading list.
 The oral part of that exam will focus both on the student's prospectus and written qualifying exam.